-Our Parish serves an expanding population of 17,000 of the 26,000 inhabitants of Congleton from a group of four churches.
+Our Parish serves an expanding population of 17,000 of the 26,000 inhabitants of Congleton.
 The electoral roll stands at 194 with an average Sunday services attendance across the four churches of 140.
 A network of home and fellowship groups supports our learning and growth and we have an established youth and children's ministry.
-Our churches are St. John's in Buglawton in the north west of the Parish; Holy Trinity in Mossley to the south of the Parish and St. Stephens and St. Peter's near and in the Town centre respectively.
+Our Parish churches are St. Peter's and St. Stephen's in and near the town centre respectively.
+Our chapels of ease are St. John's in Buglawton in the north west of the Parish and Holy Trinity in Mossley to the south of the Parish.
 We have thriving community centres in Buglawton (St. John's Community Centre) and in Mossley (The Village Hall and The Chappell Centre).
 St. Peter's site also includes the Parish Rooms where the Parish administrative office is located and a usable outdoor space.
 The Parish is also blessed with a very active team of Readers and lay leaders, supported by the parish administrator, churchwardens, a Parish Evangelist, study groups and children and youth leaders.

 Our last Parish profile in 2004 described our team ministry as "Four Churches, One Mission", we are now moving to "One Church Family, One Mission" and with this in mind the PCC submitted a Pastoral Scheme to the Diocese to change our pastoral arrangements.
-The Commissioners and Bishop of Chester have approved the new Pastoral Scheme and the PCC is working on the assumption that it will be brought into law.
-As a result of this, the four different church congregations will come together for worship at St. Peter's and St. Stephen's churches.
-The other two churches will be designated as Chapels of Ease, potentially available for Pastoral Offices, at major festivals and for midweek acts of worship, particularly for those who have difficulty travelling.
+The Church Commissioners and Bishop of Chester approved the new Pastoral Scheme which was brought into law on the 1st August 2019.
+As a result of this, the four different church congregations are coming together for worship at St. Peter's and St. Stephen's churches.
+The other two churches, designated as Chapels of Ease, are available for Pastoral Offices, at major festivals and for midweek acts of worship, particularly for those who have difficulty travelling.

-The rationale for introducing the scheme is to help us achieve the aims of the Parish 2020 Vision in the face of diminishing financial resources and an aging congregation.
+The rationale for introducing the scheme is to help us achieve the aims of the Parish

+2020 Vision in the face of diminishing financial resources and an aging congregation.
 Fundamentally the 2020 Vision is based on the growth of the church, discipleship and pastoral support and requires a change in staffing to focus on pastoral support and growing a younger church for the 2020s and beyond.

-As two churches change to Chapels of Ease there are sensitivities which we recognise and need to address.
+As two churches have changed to Chapels of Ease there are sensitivities which we recognise and need to address.
 However, we see significant advantages in pooling our resources to focus on providing services in two churches on Sundays rather than three or four.
 Some people have allegiances to buildings with which they have had a lifelong relationship, but our priority is to gather together for worship in larger numbers and in fewer locations in order to be most effective in our discipleship and outreach.